 3. Methods

-The implementation/incorporation of genetic studies as standard procedures for patient diagnosis is providing a wealth of information on the potential molecular basis of human disease.
+The implementation/incorporation of genetic studies as standard procedures for patient diagnosis is providing a wealth of information on the molecular basis of human disease.
 Many genetic alterations associated to disease, including alterations targeting the PTP gene family, consist of nonsense single-nucleotide substitutions generating premature termination codons (PTC) in the coding region of specific proteins.
 This makes important the experimental analysis of these PTC to develop efficient precision therapies for the carrier patients.
-The first method (see subheading 3.1) that we present in this chapter consists on in silico methodology to visualize and analyse the qualitative and quantitative distribution of the collection of PTC (PTCome) found on genes of interest (PTEN and Laforin dual-specificity phosphatase are used as examples) in association to disease, as annotated in the current gene mutation and gene variant databases (see Note xx).
+The first method (see subheading 3.1) that we present in this chapter consists on in silico methodology to visualize and analyse the qualitative and quantitative distribution of the collection of PTC (PTCome) found on genes of interest in association to disease (PTEN and Laforin dual-specificity phosphatases are used as examples), as annotated in the literature and in gene mutation and gene variant databases (see Note xx).
 The qualitative analysis of PTC distribution along the domains of the protein under study may provide predictive genotype/phenotype information and potential attributes of pathogenicity to the distinct protein regions, whereas the quantitative analysis of PTC informs on the presence of mutational hotspots, which are influenced by both the functional output of the PTC mutation and the mutagenic chemical properties of specific nucleotide sequences (see Figure 1 and comments in the legend).
 In many cases, proteoforms generated by PTC are unstable and their functional output is similar to gene loss.
 In addition, PTC truncated proteoforms can exist in the cell displaying pathogenic altered functions.
 In conclusion, qualitative and quantitative distribution of the PTCome associated to disease display gene-specific patterns, which need to be analysed individually in the context of pathogenicity caused by loss or alteration of specific protein functions.

 The second method (see subheading 3.2) illustrates methodology to study the induction of biosynthetic translational readthrough of genes targeted by PTC, as monitored by immunoblot with specific antibodies of cell lysates from mammalian cells transiently transfected with cDNAs encoding the PTC gene variants of interest.
-Translational readthrough efficiency in these experiments mainly depends on the efficient translation of the protein product, the properties of the readthrough inducer, and the type of PTC and its nucleotide context (see Figure 2 and Figure 3).
+Translational readthrough consists on the incorporation of an amino acid in the position of the PTC, which evade translation termination and permits the biosynthesis of a full-length protein.
+The efficiency of induced readthrough in these experiments mainly depends on the efficient translation of the protein product, the properties of the readthrough inducer, and the type of PTC and its nucleotide context (see Figure 2 and Figure 3).
 This protocol is intended to detect the translation, upon readthrough induction, of the full-length protein under study, in contrast to the protocols that detect the activity of a reporter enzyme (such as luciferase) fused with the peptide of interest.
 The protocol can also detect the truncated proteoforms generated from the PTC.
 Our method has the advantage of determining the readthrough efficiency in the presence of the complete protein coding nucleotide sequence and in the absence of secondary effects of the readthrough inducers on the reporter protein (25).
 This facilitates the testing of the functional properties from the reconstituted protein (see Note xx).
-Note that since cDNA is used, which lacks exon-intron junction nucleotide sequences, the effect of NMD is not manifested in this protocol, providing reliable information on the efficiency of the induced readthrough reconstitution of the full-length protein, independently of PTC-dependent mRNA decay.
+Since cDNA is used, which lacks exon-intron junction nucleotide sequences, the effect of NMD is not manifested in this protocol, providing reliable information on the efficiency of the induced readthrough reconstitution of the full-length protein, independently of PTC-dependent mRNA decay.

 3.1 In silico analysis of the PTCome distribution on PTP (Kernel plots)